Acupressure during pregnancy

 LI4 - On the muscle that protrudes where the thumb and index finger meet on the hand when the fingers press against each other.

-Sp6 - Three fingers width above the inner ankle.
+Sp6 - Three fingers wide above the inner ankle.

-St36 - One hand width below the kneecap, on the outer side of the palpable bone that sits in extension just below the kneecap.
+St36 - A hand's breadth below the kneecap, on the outer side of the palpable bone that sits in extension just below the kneecap.

-GB34 - On the outside of the right lower leg, about half a hand's width below the knee, where palpably the outer bone of the lower leg ends.
+GB34 - On the outside of the right lower leg, about half a hand's width below the knee, where you can feel the outer bone of the lower leg end.

-CV6 - In the hollow three fingers wide just below the navel.
+CV6 - In the indentation three fingers wide directly below the navel.

 GB21 - On the shoulder muscle, exactly halfway between the shoulder and the base of the neck.